How we look into concerns made against dental professionals

 Stage 4 - Practice Committees

-This stage is a full public inquiry before a Practice Committee:
+This final stage is a full public inquiry before an independent Committee of the Dental Professionals Hearings Service.

-These are public hearings where the Committee hears evidence and makes a decision.
+The Committee hears evidence from all parties and makes a decision.
 If any allegations are proved, the Committee then decides if the registrant's ability to practice as a dental professional is affected and what action they should take.
 The Committee can take a number of steps.
 The most serious is to take the dental professional's name off the Register.
 This means they are 'struck off' and cannot practice.
 The dental professional has the right of appeal.